precice/community-training/fsi-workflow/00_geometry/tasks.md

 Gerasimos Chourdakis, University of Stuttgart\newline `<gerasimos.chourdakis@ipvs.uni-stuttgart.de>`

-This is a community-contributed part of the course: [Contribute on GitHub](https://github.com/precice/community-training) (MIT License).
+This is a community-contributed part of the course: [Contribute on GitHub](https://github.com/precice/community-training) (MIT License).\newline
+Check for newer version on Zenodo: [10.5281/zenodo.13961370](https://doi.org/10.5281/zenodo.13961370).

 ## Dependencies